crccheck/recipes/recipes/pie.md

 Apple Filling
 -------------

 By far, my favorite filling.
 My favorite apples to use in single-apple pies (in roughly favorite to least order):

 * Pink Lady
 * Gala
 * Jonagold
 * Granny Smith

+Slice apples along the axial plane for consistent small pieces.

-When mixing apples, I *do* recommend throwing in some Granny Smiths because their tart flavor and firm texture really mix together well with other apples.
+When mixing apples, feel free to throw in some Granny Smiths because their tart flavor and firm texture really complement other apples.

 + 1 T lemon juice (at least, add more to taste) to a mixing bowl
 + many apples, peeled and sliced. toss them into the mixing bowl with the lemon juice to prevent browning (not that it really matters)